 - Continue to practice social distancing.

 - Provide sanitizing stations at all office entrances and encourage frequent handwashing.

 - Implemented maximum use of teleconferencing and videoconferencing.

 - Implemented CDC recommendations with health and safety reminders posted at the entrance and throughout the office.

 - Personal fans and space heaters are no longer authorized for use in workplaces on APG.

 PEO ACWA HQ is implementing a return-to-work plan based on continued evaluation of pandemic conditions and guidance from installation officials.

-PEO ACWA remains committed to meeting the Congressionally-mandated agent destruction deadline of Dec.
-31, 2023, and the safety of the workforce, environment and community remains a top priority.
+PEO ACWA remains committed to meeting the Chemical Weapons Convention treaty commitment of Sept.
+30, 2023.
+U.S. Public Law mandates stockpile destruction by Dec.
+31, 2023.
+The safety of the workforce, environment and community remains a top priority.
 The Program Executive Officer will continue to evaluate the situation with the health and safety of employees and the local community at the forefront.